One of Columbia's oldest remaining structures, the Hampton-Preston Mansion explores the lives of enslaved workers and their planter-class owners.

 Hampton-Preston Mansion and Gardens

 Wealthy Columbia merchant Ainsley Hall and his wife, Sarah, had this mansion built in 1818.
 They lived here briefly, until 1823, when Ainsley sold it to Wade Hampton I, who was known as one of the South's richest planters.
 For the next 50 years, the estate grew to be Columbia's grandest residence under the Hampton and Preston families and the many men, women and children they enslaved.
 In the 100 years following the Civil War, the mansion and its touted gardens hosted many different owners, including colleges and a tourist home.
 After an extensive rehabilitation, the property opened to the public in 1970 as an historic site.
+The site is owned by Richland County and managed by Historic Columbia.

 Did you know?